mcmonkeyprojects/Sentinel/README.md

 - To make a ghast or blaze fire fireballs, give them a blazerod!
 - Damage value for a Sentinel NPC can be set to "-1" to auto-calculate from held item (otherwise, it will used as a raw HP damage amount).
 - Armor value can be set to "-1" to auto-calculate from equipped armor (otherwise, set a value between 0.0 and 1.0 to indicate how much of any damage will be blocked).
+- To make mobs target or ignore the Sentinel NPC, use `/npc targetable`

 ### Plugin Integrations